Essential Information for Prospective and Current Students

 - Assists with placement of surgical dressings at the end of the procedure

 Students will submit a completed Confidential Student Health Profile prior to beginning the program.
 Validation of immunity is required via laboratory documentation (bloodwork).
-Prospective ST students must visit their physician to obtain an order for bloodwork approximately 9 months before the program begins.
 History of diseases such as MMR or Varicella is no longer acceptable.
 Hepatitis B titers are required.

 Cardiopulmonary Resuscitation (CPR)